The process of forming an NGO got much less bureaucratic after the Third Sector Law was implemented.

 For the period of time your patent or trademark is registered, your invention or brand is protected and you have the support from local authorities to validate your rights.
 Also, you have the right to request administrative infringements and applicable sanctions, as outlined in your local intellectual property law.

-Chile is the leading country in the region for IP protection.
+Chile was for many years the leading country in the region for IP protection.
 The nation has advanced in institutional variables related to education, including patents, utility models and app creation.
 Additionally, Chile is a member country of WIPO, which facilitates trademark enforcement in other member countries of the organization.

 The nation continues to improve its IP processing system.
 On 1 October 2018, Chile incorporated the Digital Access Service (DAS).
 This electronic system facilitates the secure exchange of patent documents that have priority, models of utility, drawings and industrial designs between offices of the participating patents.